What is IT Maintenance, and why is it important? | Microbyte

 Why is a maintenance plan important for my business?

-A maintenance plan is essential to keep your IT systems running smoothly.
-It ensures that common maintenance tasks such as equipment maintenance, software updates, and security checks are regularly performed.
-This prevents unexpected downtime, protects your systems from cyber threats, and extends the lifespan of your computer hardware.
-A proper maintenance plan also aligns with your business goals, helping to improve productivity and reduce long-term costs.
+A maintenance plan ensures regular software updates and security checks are regularly performed.
+This protects your technology investments.
+A proper maintenance plan also aligns with your business goals, helping to improve customer experience and reduce long-term costly repairs.

 What is included in a typical IT maintenance contract?